Te Papa is open. Welcome back, Aotearoa. Important information about visiting Te Papa

 In 2016, Te Papa began developing a bold, new plan to elevate Matariki to be ‘an indigenous event of national identity’.

-We believe that Matariki can be strengthened to become a true and distinctive Aotearoa-New Zealand cultural event that can help meet the need for New Zealand to have its own events of cultural and national significance.
+We believe that Matariki can be strengthened to become a true and distinctive Aotearoa-New Zealand cultural event that can help meet the need for New Zealanders to have our own events of cultural and national significance.

-We believe that, in time, it should find its place among significant cultural events and celebrations throughout the world such as the running of the bulls in Spain, the Chinese Lantern Festival, the Day of the Dead in Mexico, and the blossom festival of Japan (to name just a few).
+We see Matariki emerging as a distinctive Aotearoa-New Zealand legacy, cultural event that will sit alongside similar events throughout the world – such as the running of the bulls in Spain, the Chinese Lantern Festival, the Day of the Dead in Mexico, Mardi Gras in Brazil, and the blossom festival of Japan (to name just a few).

-Our goal is to create an enduring cultural event, an event that finds its way into the hearts and minds of diverse New Zealanders and become part of the legacy of what it means to be a New Zealander.
+Our goal is to create an enduring cultural event that finds its way into the hearts and minds of diverse New Zealanders and becomes part of the legacy of what it means to be a New Zealander.

-In pursuing this goal, we has also articulated the following objectives:
+In pursuing this goal, we have the following objectives in mind:

-We want to create and sustain a beautiful and inspiring cultural event that honours and celebrates who we are and our island home; and celebrates and honours the year just passed and offer opportunities to express our hopes, dreams and aspirations for the future.
+We want to create and sustain a beautiful and inspiring distinctive New Zealand legacy cultural event that honours and celebrates who we are and our island home; that celebrates and honours the year just passed and expresses our hopes, dreams and aspirations for the future.